Haufe-Lexware/Haufe-Lexware.github.io/_posts/2016-10-18-scs-self-contained-systems.md

 > We believe [ROCA](http://roca-style.org/) is a good approach for web front ends for SCS because that approach makes it easy to combine UIs from several SCSs to one.

-The article [Transclusion in self-contained systems](https://www.innoq.com/en/blog/transclusion/) contains a good discussion about different possible approaches.
+The article [Transclusion in self-contained systems](https://www.innoq.com/en/blog/transclusion/) contains a good discussion about different possible UI approaches.

 ### Conclusion